 BTS has officually announced dates for their 2020 Map of the Soul Tour.
 The K Pop sensation will make stops in 9 cities including San Francisco, Los Angeles, Dallas, Orlando, Atlanta, New York, Washington, Toronto and Chicago.

-Ticket go on sale February 7th on Ticketmaster & Livenation.com.
-If you share your email below, we'll send a reminder for the on sale.
+Ticket went on sale February 7th on Ticketmaster & Livenation.com.

 Tickets are also now available on TicketIQ.com where we offer Low Price Guarantees on all sold out BTS tickets, which means that if you find the same ticket on the secondary market site like Stubhub or Vivid Seats, we'll give you 200% of the difference in ticket credit.
 TicketIQ customers save an average of 5%-20% on Music, Sports and Theater events.
 TicketIQ also guarantees that every ticket sold.

 Where is BTS Playing For Their 2020 Map of The Soul Tour